gradle/gradle/design-docs/play-support.md

 The goal is to get something working pretty quickly, and work to improve the configurability and discoverability over time.

-## Feature: Developer builds and runs the Play Application created by “play new”
+## Feature: Developer builds, tests and runs the Play Application created by “play new”

 ### Story: Build author declares and builds a Play application component